DataBiosphere/data-portal/content/guides/userguides/matrices.md

 ## DCP-Generated Matrices
-Each DCP 2.0 project that is processed with [standardized pipelines](/pipelines) has two types of DCP-generated matrices available for download:
+Each DCP 2.0 project that is processed with [uniform pipelines](/pipelines) has two types of DCP-generated matrices available for download:

 - [project-level matrices](#dcp-project-level-matrices)
 - [library-level matrices](#dcp-library-level-matrices)